Marlene Thomsen

 Marlene Thomsen (born 5 May 1971) is a former badminton player from Denmark.

 Career

+Thomsen is a world-class level player in badminton especially in mixed doubles during the 90's decade.
+Thomsen managed to win the 1995 World Badminton Championships with her pair, Thomas Lund and grabbed another silver in 1997 World Badminton Championships with another pair, Jens Eriksen in that category.
+Thomsen is also a 3 times Denmark Open winners and won the illustrious All England Open in 1995.
+When she lost in Denmark Open quarterfinal mixed doubles against Simon Archer and Joanne Goode from England, She immediately retired from the sport due to broken bones in her foot.

 1992 Summer Olympics

 Thomsen competed in badminton at the 1992 Summer Olympics in women's doubles with Lisbet Stuer-Lauridsen.
 In the first round, they defeated Denyse Julien and Doris Piche of Canada 15-7, 15-7.
-In the second round they were beaten by the eventual silver medalist, Guan Weizhen and Nong Qunhua of China, 15-3, 15-12.
+In the second round, the eventual silver medalist, Guan Weizhen and Nong Qunhua of China, beat them 15-3, 15-12.

 1996 Summer Olympics

 She also competed in badminton at the 1996 Summer Olympics in women's doubles with Lisbet Stuer-Lauridsen.
 In the first round, they defeated Linda French and Erika von Heiland of the United States and in the second round Chung Jae-hee and Park Soo-yun of Korea.
-In quarterfinales they lost against Qin Yiyuan and Tang Yongshu of China 15-8, 15-3.
+In quarterfinals they lost against Qin Yiyuan and Tang Yongshu of China 15-8, 15-3.

+Personal life

+Thomsen is married to her number 1 mixed doubles partner, the hall of famer Thomas Lund himself who works as the Secretary General of BWF.